-Annual Compliance Report for the year ended 31st March 2016 has beenreceived from all the Board Members and Senior Management of the Company regarding the compliance of allprovisions of Code of Conduct.
+Annual Compliance Report for the year ended 31st March 2020 has been received from allthe Board members and Senior Management of the Company regarding the compliance of allprovisions of Code of Conduct.

 The Company has not accepted any deposit within the meaning of Section 73 of theCompanies Act 2013 read with the Companies (Acceptance of Deposits) Rules 2014 madethereunder.

 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNALS

 There are no significant material orders passed by the Regulators or Courts orTribunals which would impact the going concern status of the Company and its futureoperations.

 The equity shares of your Company are listed on National Stock Exchange of IndiaLimited (NSE) and BSE Limited (BSE).The listing fees for the Financial Year 2019-20 havebeen paid by the Company within the stipulated time.

 CANTABIL 533267 INE068L01016 (Shares)

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

 Mrs. Renu Jagdish was re-appointed as a Non- Executive Independent Director at thethirty first Annual General Meeting (AGM) held on September 26 2019 for a period of fiveyears w.e.f.
 September 29 2019 up to September 28 2024.
 Further in the opinion of theBoard Mrs. Renu Jagdish posses adequate integrity expertise and experience required tobest serve the interest of the Company.